pyodide/pyodide-blog/content/posts/canvas-renderer-matplotlib-in-pyodide.md

 - If for some reason, the ImageData object contains some transparent pixels, and the canvas already has a red background, the transparent pixels will replace the red pixels which is not what we usually expect.
 We usually expect transparent pixels to blend with the background i.e. the pixels remain red at positions where pixels of the incoming ImageData object are transparent.
 But, this is not what happens, the previous pixels are simply over-written.

-To overcome the above 2 issues, we use the _drawImage()_ function in addition to the _putImageData()_ function.
+To overcome the above 2 issues, we use the _“drawImage()”_ function in addition to the _“putImageData()”_ function.
-The _drawImage()_ function doesn't suffer from the above two issues but it expects another canvas element as it's input instead of an ImageData object.
+The _“drawImage()”_ function doesn't suffer from the above two issues but it expects another canvas element as it's input instead of an ImageData object.
 Thus, to use them in tandem we require something known as an In-memory canvas.

 An In-memory canvas is a normal _\<canvas\>_ element which is used for off-screen rendering which is about rendering content somewhere, but the screen.
 That _“somewhere”_ means the memory.
 Thus, we render graphics to the memory.